ronikobrosly/causal-curve/docs/full_example.rst

 that lead exposure accounts for 20% of the relationship between low income and low test performance in this population.
 The mediation tool also allows you to see how the indirect effect varies as a function of the treatment.
-As the plot shows, the mediating effect is relatively flat, although interesting there is a hint of an increase as income increases relative to the povetry line.
+As the plot shows, the mediating effect is relatively flat, although interesting there is a hint of an increase as income increases relative to the poverty line.

 .. image:: ../imgs/full_example/mediation_curve.png